WiniData/data-analytics-portfolio-/README.md

 # Winifred's Data Analytics Portfolio

 Hi!
-I'm an aspiring data analyst with a Google Data Analytics Certificate.
+I'm a certified data analyst with a Google Data Analytics Certificate.
 This portfolio showcases my projects in Excel, SQL, and Python.

 ## Projects